 What advice would you give someone planning or considering teaching abroad?
 Would you recommend teaching in your country?

 Talk with people who may be a couple degrees away from you that has taught abroad.
 Friends of friends are offer new insights and speak candidly about their experiences.
-Think about your personal goals, talk with the advisers at ITA and trust your gut.
+Think about your personal goals, talk with the advisors at ITA and trust your gut

 Want to Learn More About Teaching English Abroad?